 iPad vs. Tablet

-Only tablets created by Apple should be referred to as an iPad.
-Other similar devices from ASUS, Dell, Google, HP, Microsoft, Samsung, etc. are referred to as tablets or by the name that the manufacturer has given that product.
-These other types of tablets are most often running a version of Android.
+Only tablets created by Apple should be called an iPad.
+Other similar devices from ASUS, Dell, Google, HP (Hewlett-Packard), Microsoft, Samsung, etc. are called tablets or by the name that the manufacturer has given that product.
+These other types of tablets are often running a version of Android.